boeckmann/asm6502/README.txt

        If listing generation is disabled when an .INCLUDE statement is processed, .LIST inside the included file has no effect.

-       The listing generation flag is restored when the processing of an included file finished.
-If a .NOLIST statement is contained in an include file and the listing is activated for the parent file, listing generation is resumed after processing the include file from the line after the .INCLUDE line.
+       A .NOLIST inside an include file does not propagate to the parent file.

  4.6.8 .ORG directive

-       Sets the current program counter to the numeric value of the argument.
+       Sets the address counter for the currently processed instruction to the numeric value of the argument.
 Does not modify the offset into the output file.
 This means that .ORG can not be used to `jump around' in the output file.

        Example: